 Casting: Helmer kaolin responds well to deflocculants so this body should work well (although it might cast slower than others because of the high clay content).
 It would be best to remove the grog from the recipe, this will lower the fired porosity somewhat.
 Consider using 50% Helmer (instead of 30 Helmer and 20 #6 Tile) for the best possible flashing.

 Plainsman Woodfire clay is a stoneware, suitable for functional pottery.
-It vitrifies a little less than our other cone 10R buff burning stoneware bodies (e.g. H550, H450) to give margin for over-firing.
+It is less vitreous than our other cone 10R buff burning stoneware bodies (e.g. H550, H450) to give margin for over-firing (since wood firings after exceed cone 10).
 If your wood kiln goes higher than cone 10 the typical 3% porosity will drop producing a fairly vitreous result (by cone 12 this could drop to 1% producing quite a vitreous product).
 Some isolated iron speckles will occur in reduction firing, these are from the grog and Helmer.

 Woodfire Clay fired bars.
 Cone 10R (top), cone 10, 9, 8 oxidation below.
 These are all fired in an electric kiln, thus there is no flashing effect.

 Here is an example of a flashing effect achieved in a the kiln at the Medalta Artists in Residence program.

 We do not supply a thermal expansion value.
 The reason is that such numbers often mislead users.
 First, a body has different thermal expansion characteristics when fired at different temperatures, schedules and atmospheres.
 Dilatometers are only useful when manufacturers can measure bodies and glazes over time and in the same firing conditions.
 If a chart is supplied here, please view only as a way to compare one body with another.